idaholab/moose/modules/thermal_hydraulics/doc/content/source/closures/Closures1PhaseTHM.md

 The closures added are:

 - a wall friction factor for the pressure drop,
-- a wall heat transfer coefficient for heat heat transfer.
+- a wall heat transfer coefficient for heat transfer.

 The user can choose between a range of correlations for the heat transfer coefficient and friction factor that covers  pipes to rod-bundles.
 The following correlations for the heat transfer coefficient are available: